QuTech-Delft/squidasm/docs/source/tutorial/section4_NetworkConfiguration.rst

 For example, it does not have native Hadamard gates and qubit measurements can only be made on the electron qubit.

-These effects do not demand different program code, but will cause differences in the simulation, as for example the absence of a native Hadamard gate, will result in the Hadamard being performed using two XY or YZ rotation gates.
+These effects do not demand different program code, so one is allowed to use a Hadamard gate and measure all qubits in the application code, but will cause differences in the simulation, as for example the absence of a native Hadamard gate, will result in the Hadamard being performed using two XY or YZ rotation gates.
 This in turn will apply gate depolarisation noise twice instead of once.